November 20, 2025

 You want a clinical setting where the responsibilities feel manageable, the teaching feels supportive, and the preceptor understands the pace of Drexel’s clinical courses.
 If you want to see what preceptor options are currently available while you prepare, you can create your free NPHub account and explore choices that match your specialty and your timeline.

 It is understandable to feel urgency at this point in the program.
-Many graduate students are managing Pennsylvania RN licensure requirements, checking financial aid details, gathering official transcripts, and keeping up with coursework while trying to secure clinical hours before deadlines shift.
+Many graduate students are managing their RN licensure requirements, checking financial aid details, gathering official transcripts, and keeping up with coursework while trying to secure clinical hours before deadlines shift.
 The process can feel overwhelming even when you are doing everything right.

-How Drexel University Clinical Placements Work
+How Drexel University Clinical Placements Can Look Like

 Here are the parts most students want clarity on:

-- You are responsible for finding your preceptor and submitting their information to Drexel for approval.
+• You are responsible for finding your preceptor and submitting their information to Drexel for approval.

-- The university reviews your chosen site to confirm it meets the expectations of your program.
+• The university reviews your chosen site to confirm it meets the expectations of your program.

-- You may be required to travel if nearby clinical settings are already full or unavailable that term.
+• You may be required to travel if nearby clinical settings are already full or unavailable that term.

 When the search begins to slow down or deadlines start approaching, many graduate students look for support to avoid falling behind.
 If you want to explore options that already have openings and are prepared for NP students, you can check available preceptors in your area with a free NPHub account and get a clearer picture of what is possible for your next rotation.